 Vibrant photos bring to life the character that makes a place worth visiting.
 Motley curates Instagram feeds primarily using pre-existing content from residents and visitors.
 Utilizing user-generated content ensures the stories of all who call a place home are being told, rather than just the experience of one.
 We utilize social media platforms to create place attachment for current residents as well as attracting new visitors.

 Motley has curated and facilitated live, community mural paintings.
 Motley commissions the mural through a local artist, communicates design ideas and expectations from the project lead, finalizes details, and is present for day-of facilitation.
 This type of project is one of our favorites!
-This is a simple initiative that gets your community excited about public art and allows for social media exposure long after the event.
+This is a simple initiative that includes your community in the public art process while allowing for social media exposure and increased tourism long after the event.
 The community painting does best if it is housed within a pre-existing festival or community event.
 Murals have increased community engagement and beautification efforts in multiple downtowns.

-Engage events bring together involved community members to platform existing city initiatives and to gain momentum around furthering resident pride and involvement.
-This event series has been done in multiple communities to open the conversation and make room for collaboration around enhancing placemaking efforts while rallying around the downtown community.
-Motley facilitates the event from start to finish with strong buy in and advice from community and city representatives.
+Engage events bring together involved community members to platform existing city-specific initiatives and to gain momentum around furthering resident pride and involvement.
+This event series has been conducted in multiple communities to open the conversation and make room for collaboration around enhancing placemaking efforts and rallying around the downtown community.
+Motley facilitates the event from start to finish with strong buy-in and guidance from community and city representatives.

 CAMPAIGN DESIGN MATERIALS

-We collaborated with local leadership and designed fundraising campaign materials for Foothills Food Hub, a new community Food Hub in Marion, North Carolina.
+We collaborated with local leadership and designed fundraising campaign materials for Foothills Food Hub, a new community food hub in Marion, North Carolina.
 For this project we designed rack cards, pledge letters, t-shirts, stickers, and banners in order to grow community buy-in and local support.
+We collaborated with various food-focused organizations in McDowell County to compile a monthly newsletter for community members and key stakeholders.
 These materials also assisted in raising funds and awareness surrounding the initiative.

 Social Media Workshops

-Motley has developed a social media workshop that is conducted for downtown main street businesses and other related organizations.
-This workshop covers target market identification, a deep dive into Facebook and Instagram social media platforms, analytics/reporting and tools to utilize most effectively.
+Motley has developed a social media workshop specficially for downtown small businesses and other related organizations.
+This workshop covers target market identification, a deep dive into social media platforms for business, analytics/reporting and tools to utilize most effectively.
 This workshop was developed to strengthen the downtown ecosystem and their ability to reach their target customer in order to catalyze growth.